empirica-systeme-gmbh/analyst-api-examples/Python/README.md

 ----
 - Adresse: define the center of periphery search use header `Adresse`
   - define default distance of periphery search use header `Adresse::distance`
-  - define max distance for "maximum distance minimum count approach" use header `Adresse::maxdistance`
+  - define max distance for "*maximum distance minimum count approach*" use header `Adresse::maxdistance`
-  - define min count for "maximum distance minimum count approach" use header `Adresse::mincount`
+  - define min count for "*maximum distance minimum count approach*" use header `Adresse::mincount`
 - Segment: define the segment to query (e.g. `WHG_K` = flats for purchase)

+The "*maximum distance minimum count approach*" will increase the query distance until there are at least `mincount` results or until `maxdistance` is reached, whatever happens first.
+This way only one query is required instead of repeatedly submitting queries with increasing distance until `mincount` is reached.

 Unvalid filter settings are ignored

 Get Results
 ----